Return of the Jedi: Development

 Following discussions between Star Wars creator George Lucas and producer Howard Kazanjian, a sequel to The Empire Strikes Back was swiftly put into production.
 As with the previous film, Lucas personally financed Return of the Jedi.
-Lucas also chose not to direct Return of the Jedi himself, and started searching for a director.
-Although Lucas' first choice was Steven Spielberg, their separate feuds with the Director's Guild led to his being banned from directing the film.
-Lucas approached David Lynch, who had recently been nominated for the Academy Award for Best Director for The Elephant Man in 1980, to helm Return of the Jedi, but Lynch declined, saying that he had "next door to zero interest".
-David Cronenberg was also offered the chance to direct, but he declined the offer to make Videodrome and The Dead Zone.
-Lamont Johnson, director of Spacehunter: Adventures in the Forbidden Zone, was also considered.
+Lucas also chose not to direct the film himself, and started searching for a director.
+Irvin Kershner, who previously directed The Empire Strikes Back, declined to direct after spending two years working on the previous film, choosing to direct Never Say Never Again.
+Although Lucas's first choice was Steven Spielberg, their separate feuds with the Director's Guild led to him being banned from directing the film.
+Lucas approached David Lynch, who had recently been nominated for the Academy Award for Best Director for The Elephant Man in 1980, to helm Return of the Jedi.
+Lynch declined, saying that he had "next door to zero interest", believing Lucas should direct it since Star Wars was his creation.

+Lucas also offered David Cronenberg the chance to direct, but he declined the offer as he did not want to work on material written by others.
+Lamont Johnson, director of The Last American Hero (1973), was also considered.
 Lucas eventually chose Richard Marquand.
-Lucas may have directed some of the second unit work personally as the shooting threatened to go over schedule; this is a function Lucas had willingly performed on previous occasions when he had only officially been producing a film (e.g. More American Graffiti, Raiders of the Lost Ark).
-Lucas did operate the B camera on the set a few times.
-Lucas himself has admitted to being on the set frequently because of Marquand's relative inexperience with special effects.
+Lucas operated the second camera on set a few times.
+Lucas has admitted to being on the set frequently because of Marquand's relative inexperience with special effects.
 Lucas praised Marquand as a "very nice person who worked well with actors".
 Marquand did note that Lucas kept a conspicuous presence on set, joking, "It is rather like trying to direct King Lear – with Shakespeare in the next room!"

-The screenplay was written by Lawrence Kasdan and Lucas (with uncredited contributions by David Peoples and Marquand), based on Lucas' story.
-Kasdan claims he told Lucas that Return of the Jedi was "a weak title", and Lucas later decided to name the film Revenge of the Jedi.
-Kazanjian said the same to Lucas, and the title changed to Revenge of the Jedi one or two days later.
+The screenplay was written by Lawrence Kasdan and Lucas (with uncredited contributions by David Peoples and Marquand), based on Lucas's story.
+Kasdan claims he told Lucas that Return of the Jedi was "a weak title".
+Kazanjian said the same, and the title was changed to Revenge of the Jedi one or two days later.
 The screenplay itself was not finished until rather late in pre-production, well after a production schedule and budget had been created by Kazanjian and Marquand had been hired, which was unusual for a film.
-Instead, the production team relied on Lucas' story and rough draft in order to commence work with the art department.
+Instead, the production team relied on Lucas's story and rough draft in order to commence work with the art department.
 When it came time to formally write a shooting script, Lucas, Kasdan, Marquand and Kazanjian spent two weeks in conference discussing ideas; Kasdan used tape transcripts of these meetings to then construct the script.